Hans Gude

 Hans Fredrik Gude (March 13, 1825 – August 17, 1903) was a Norwegian romanticist painter and is considered along with Johan Christian Dahl to be one of Norway's foremost landscape painters.
 He has been called a mainstay of Norwegian National Romanticism.
-He is associated with the Düsseldorf school of painting.
+He is associated with the Düsseldorf school of painting and is best known for landscapes of Norway’s mountains, fjords, and coast.